$J$-generalization of the Rogers-Ramanujan-Gordon identities via commutative algebra: Introduction

-A partition of a positive integer $n$ is a finite sequence of non-increasing positive integers $\lambda=(\lambda_1, \lambda_2, \ldots, \lambda_s)$ such that $\lambda_1+\lambda_2+\cdots +\lambda_s=n$.
-The integers $\lambda_j$ are called the \emph{parts} of the partition $\lambda$.
-Let $p(n)$ denote the number of partitions of $n$, with the convention that $p(0):=1$.
-In 1748, Leonhard Euler \cite{Euler_1748} discovered a fundamental and elegant partition identity asserting that the number of partitions of an integer $n$ into odd parts is equal to the number of partitions of $n$ into distinct parts.
-Since then, numerous remarkable partition identities have been established, including the Rogers-Ramanujan identities, Sylvester's identity, MacMahon's identities, Subbarao's identity among others (see \cite[p.13]{Andrews_1998}).
-In 1894, Leonard James Rogers \cite{Rogers_1894} discovered certain partition identities that went largely unnoticed at that time.
-These identities were later rediscovered by Srinivasa Ramanujan, whose work brought them to the attention of the mathematical community; they are now known as the Rogers-Ramanujan identities.
+The Rogers-Ramanujan identities have been related to a large number of different areas of mathematics.
+These identities admit elegant partition-theoretic interpretations.
+They were first recognized by MacMahon \cite{MacMahon} and Schur \cite{Schur} as identities for integer partitions.
+They have also been linked to algebraic geometry \cite{Afsharijoo_2026, Mourtada_2013, Mourtada_2025}, modular forms \cite{Ono_2008a, Ono_2008b}, transcendental number theory \cite{Richmond_1981}, group theory \cite{Fulman_2000}, statistical mechanics \cite{Andrews-Baxter_1984, Baxter_1981} and many more.
 The first Rogers-Ramanujan identity states that the number of partitions of an integer $n$ in which the difference between any two parts is at least $2$ is equal to the number of partitions of $n$ into parts congruent to $1$ or $4$ modulo $5$.
 The second Rogers-Ramanujan identity asserts that the number of partitions of $n$ in which each part exceeds $1$ and the difference between any two parts is at least $2$ is equal to the number of partitions of $n$ into parts congruent to $2$ or $3$ modulo $5$.
 Gordon \cite{Gordon_1961} generalized the Rogers-Ramanujan identities and provided a combinatorial proof; these results are now known as the Rogers-Ramanujan-Gordon identities, Gordon's identities, or Gordon's theorem.
 Andrews \cite{Andrews_1974} later gave an analytic formulation, which is commonly referred to as the Andrews-Gordon identities.
+In \cite{Ono}, Griffin \textit{et al.} developed a broad mathematical framework of Rogers-Ramanujan-type identities which gave new connections between Lie algebras and the theory of modular functions.
 We now recall the Rogers-Ramanujan-Gordon identities.
 Let $r$ and $i$ be positive integers with $1\leq i\leq r$.
 Let $A_{r,i}(n)$ denote the number of partitions of $n$ into parts which are not congruent to $0$ or $\pm i$ modulo $2r+1$.
 Let $B_{r,i}(n)$ denote the number of partitions $(\lambda_1,\lambda_2,\ldots,\lambda_s)$ of $n$ satisfying the following conditions: \begin{enumerate}[1.] \item $\lambda_m-\lambda_{m+r-1}\geq2$ and \item at most $i-1$ parts are equal to $1$. \end{enumerate} \begin{theorem}[Rogers-Ramanujan-Gordon identities] Let $r$ and $i$ be positive integers with $1\leq i\leq r$.
 Then

 \end{theorem} The case $r=2$ of Theorem~\ref{Thm1} gives the classical Rogers-Ramanujan identities, while the case $r=1$ leads to the trivial identity $1=1$.
 Throughout this article, we assume $r\geq2$.
 For $1\leq i\leq r$, define